Klatre LS1 Review – New Bone Conduction Headphones

 Are bone-conduction headphones safer for your ears?

-Using bone-conducting headphones, you have fewer chances of damaging your hearing compared to a pair of over-the-ear or in-the-ear earphones.
-That’s because when you listen via air conduction your ear canal will funnel the vibration amplifying it and creating more damage, With bone conduction, if you raise the volume very high, you will lose a lot of those damaging vibrations.
+That’s because when you listen via air conduction, your ear canal funnels the vibration, amplifying it and causing more damage.
+With bone conduction, if you raise the volume very high, you will lose a lot of those damaging vibrations.

 Klatre LS1 Review

-Ultralightweight at less than 31g, and with a slick design, they are basically unnoticeable when you have them on โ while staying firmly in their place.
+Ultralightweight at less than 31g, and with a slick design, they are basically unnoticeable when you have them on, while staying firmly in their place.

-They are great headphones for outdoor activities, outside noise is always clear even when at maximum volume.
+They are great headphones for outdoor activities; outside noise is always clear, even when at maximum volume.

 Specifications